Diatomite Lake Invaded by Molten Lava - Frenchman Hills, WA

 Concentric pattern and textbook glassy rind is due to rapid cooling.

-Yellow mineralized zones contain common opal (hydrated amorphous silica).
+Yellow mineralized zones associated with pillows contain common opal (hydrated amorphous silica).
 Most is not gem quality.
-Opal is associated with diatomite beds in surface mines west of here (IMERYS, Inc.) and with petrified wood in the Ellensburg Fm on Saddle Mountain, a favorite place of rockhounders.
-Some vein opal nearby appears to have formed long after the basalt cooled, the result of mineral precipitation from circulating groundwater.
-Another decent outcrop containing opal is found at the intersection of Beverly-Burke Rd (Rd Q SW) and Rd 9 SW, about 9 miles west.
+Opal is associated with diatomite beds in surface mines west of here (IMERYS, Inc.) and with petrified wood in nearby exposures of the Ellensburg Fm.
+Some vein opal nearby appears to have formed in fractures after the basalt cooled, the result of mineral precipitation from circulating groundwater.
+Some opal chunks are found at Rd 9 SW and other nearby outcrops (i.e., intersection of Beverly-Burke Rd and Rd Q SW).

 Miocene basalt flowed into a body of water and over wet sediments (Ellensburg Fm).
 A baked "soil" marks the contact.
 Its not really a soil, because it was submerged when the lava showed up.
 The pillows basalt tells us that.
 What do you call sediment that lies on the bottom of a lake?
 Muck?
 Soil-muck?
 Baked soil-muck?

 Here the same basalt flowed over the same wet sediment, but not into water.
 Baked muck-soil, but no pillows.
-I get the feeling the heat was attenuated pretty quickly.
+I get the feeling this muddy stuff attenuated heat pretty quickly.
 The intensely baked zone is thin.
-Exposure of this unit varies with the year.
+Quality of the roadside exposure varies with the year.

 Probably the coolest thing about the roadcut is these bright white dikes.
 They are not tectonic features or flood-related clastic dikes like those in the Touchet Beds, rather they are fractures filled with remobilized diatomite.
 Lake bottom mud was rapidly heated by the overriding lava and became mobile - a phreatic encounter.
 Note how the dike crosscuts the large pillow in the center of the photo.
 The fracture is younger than the pillow, if only by a few hours.
 But the fractures are not the whole story.

 The depth of the Miocene lake approximates the thickness of the pillow-palagonite complex.
 Pillows and the mobilized diatomite intermingle.
-The pillow in the photo is enclosed by white, which suggests the lava flow was invasive into the thick bed of diatomite (i.e., it burrowed beneath) and fluidized the white mud which escaped into permeable cracks and pore spaces in the partially-quenched palagonite.
+The pillow in the photo is enclosed by white, which suggests the lava flow was invasive into the lake bed sediment and fluidized the white diatomaceous mud which escaped into permeable cracks and pore spaces in the partially-quenched palagonite.
 The white stuff is high in the outcrop.
 The dikes taper downward, not upward.
 The center of the lake and main body of the diatomite seems to be mostly east of the exposure.

 White diatomite surrounds pillows.